Honestly – You Will Get Through This

 You can also take the time to catch up on your child support or alimony payments over time without having to appear in divorce court or even pay less than 100% if you stay in Chapter 13 a full five years, but the remainder is not subject to discharge.
 If you have a court order for nonsupport divisions of property, those obligations are subject to discharge in Chapter 13, but not in Chapter 7.

 Courts are also more lenient with regard to efforts to prevent discharge of debts due to fraud or personal injury negligence cases when you are in Chapter 13.
 In most cases, a Chapter 13 plan will involve a payment that is several hundred dollars less each month than you would have paid had you filed Chapter 7 and reaffirmed your car and house loans.
-Chapter 13 is much more economical than Chapter 7 for most people with car loans, a second mortgage, divorce obligations, or tax debt.
+Chapter 13 is much more economical than Chapter 7 for most people with car loans, a second mortgage, divorce obligations or tax debt.

 Is There An Income Cap For Filing Chapter 13?